Armenian cuisine: Dairy and cheese

-Matzoon (Armenian: մածուն, matsun) is an Armenian fermented milk product similar to yogurt and the most important dairy product in Armenian cuisine.
-Matzoon has multiple uses.
-Matzoon can be strained to obtain kamats matzoon (քամած մածուն), which was produced for long-term preservation by draining matzoon in cloth sacks.
-Afterwards it was stored in leather sacks or clay pots for a month or more depending on the degree of salting.
-Matzoon can also be used to make butter (կարագ), chortan, tarhana, than and other dairy products.
-Matzoon can also be used as a condiment, where it is combined with spices and herbs.
-Than (թան), similar to ayran in Turkey, is a matzoon-based drink made by mixing matzoon with water, salt, herbs like mint, tarragon, parsley, or thyme and sometimes vegetables like cucumber, or scallions.
-(Baboian's recipe also includes a sweet version made with sugar).
+Matzoon (Armenian: մածուն, matsun) and other yogurt-derived products are of particular importance in the cuisine.
+Tahn (similar to ayran in Turkey) is a yogurt based drink made by mixing yogurt with water and salt (Baboian's recipe also includes sugar).
 This may have originated as a way of preserving yogurt by the addition of salt.
 Tan is the traditional Armenian name for strained yogurt.
-Strained yogurt that was boiled with water until completely solid is called yepadz madzoun (Եփած մածուն; cooked yogurt) and it could be stored for use in winter soups.
+Strained yogurt that was boiled with water until completely solid was called yepadz madzoun (cooked yogurt) and it could be stored for use in winter soups.
 Butter was made by beating matzoon in a churn.

 Baboian gives several different recipes that can be prepared with madzoon like barley matsoon soup, jajek (which she calls Easter Spinach Salad) and sauce served with koftas.
 She has also a matsoon spice cake with cinnamon, nutmeg and cloves served with coconut and walnut topping.
-Her recipe for fruitcake, also made with matzoon, includes dried fruits, nuts, baking spices and assorted candied fruits.
+Her recipe for fruitcake, also made with yogurt, includes dried fruits, nuts, baking spices and assorted candied fruits.

 Baboian's recipes were published before yogurt was widely available in American shops, so her recipe collection included instructions for preparing yogurt at home from fresh milk when it was published.
 In the 1950s, Sarkis Colombosian, an Armenian who had fled Turkey in 1917, began selling yogurt from an Andover, Massachusetts based dairy farm, which he purchased during the Great Depression.
-The family made the matsoon themselves and also made tan.
+The family made the yogurt themselves and also made tan.
 Armenian merchants in Watertown, Massachusetts began ordering yogurt, labneh and string cheese from Colombo Yogurt, and the product eventually made it on to supermarket shelves.